jurhas/qLite/README.md

 SQLite is written.qsort() is one of my prefered functions among with memset(), each time I use qsort() I am dumbily happy, never understood why.
 The q in qsort() means "quick", so "qLite"  would mean quick [&] Lite.
 That match pefectly with this project.
 Ok it is pervert enough: takken.

 # Structure
 The journey begins with the download of the file qLite.php.
 It is the only thing required.
 Put inside you xampp folder or in your website.
 And open it typing simple his name.
 So localhost/qLite.php  or yourwebsite.com/qLite.php.
-If you use XAMPP, be careful that SQLite is not available to default with php.
+If you use XAMPP, be careful that SQLite is not available by default with php.
 So in Windows you have to go to the php.ini file and decoment extension=sqlite3 and pdo_sqlite.
 Restart apache.
 And now should be available.
-Also in Linux you have to include these extension, you have to install the php extension, chown the folder and give write rights to others with chmod o+w <folder> .This last step is hard to find in a online documentation and took me several hours to understand what was wrong.
+Also in Linux you have to include these extension, you have to install the php extension, chown the folder and give write rights to others with chmod o+w &lt;folder&gt; .This last step is hard to find in a online documentation and took me several hours to understand what was wrong.<br>
 Now a look inside, there are several constants, and probably you need to translate the labels but this one is the one that surely the admin have to change.
 It is his the admin password, already cripyted, accordingly to the Hash algorithm defined with QLITE_HASH_ALG.
 Take a look to the pHp hash() function to see which algorithms are available.
 The default password is  Bella Ciao , valid also as default password for the users.

 	define ("QLITE_PWD_PWD","e52cbe1aa2f5cf7b68225ad60eb9ba0d5bc376c5481764d70929eb3d65d00512");